atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 we knew the canvas height was always 150px.
 A square 100px across or a circle 50px in radius would nicely fit.

-When the canvas size is dynamic, I find it easier to define the scene in terms of proportions, typically as a fraction of the canvas height.
+Defining the scene in proportions, such as a fraction of the canvas height, simplifies dynamic layouts.
 So, let's switch to rendering our circle with a radius of 1/3 of the canvas height:

 ```js
 const radius = canvas.height / 3;